 The FRONT MONTH S&P 500 FUTURE pushing out of the broad higher range top in the 3,030-2,970 area in early June was the key to it surging to the 3,200 area.
-That was the next meaningful higher resistance with a 3,230 Tolerance at which it failed previously on the rally (as is clear on the weekly chart https://bit.ly/35VAPIs updated through Friday.)
+That was next meaningful higher resistance with a 3,230 Tolerance at which it failed previously on the rally (as is clear on the weekly chart https://bit.ly/2GiNQB1 updated through Friday.)
 Yet it also pushed above that out of late July.

-This opened the door to a retest of the February's 3,397.50 FRONT MONTH FUTURE all-time high.
-And after such a major rally back from the February-March debacle, it was hard to imagine the old February all-time high could prevent the FRONT MONTH S&P 500 FUTURE from at least taking a look above 3,397.50; and that then transpired on the push above it four weeks ago into the low 3,500 area.
+This opened the door to a retest of the February's 3,397.50 front month future all-time high.
+And after such a major rally back from the February-March debacle, it was hard to imagine the old February all-time high could prevent the FRONT MONTH S&P 500 FUTURE from at least taking a look above 3,397.50; and that then transpired on the late August push above it into the low 3,500 area.

-Aside from the sheer magnitude of the selloff that began three weeks ago, it was important for establishment of a technical pattern top.
-With such a significant rally above the previous week's 3,504.50 Close, a drop well below it established a major DOWN Closing Price Reversal (CPR.)
+Aside from the sheer magnitude of the selloff in the first week of September, it was important for establishment of a technical pattern top.
+With such a significant rally above the previous week's 3,504.50 Close, the drop well below it that week was a major DOWN Closing Price Reversal (CPR).
 Along with the topping line, that is now the key higher resistance on any sizable recovery from lower support.

-The next significant support after it traded below the February 3,397.50 previous all-time high looks like the 3,230-00 range we had previous highlighted as early June rally resistance.
-On the recent attempt to stabilize at no worse than the 3,300 area, the market exhibited a couple of less than credible pattern bottoms.
+The next significant support after it traded below the February 3,397.50 previous all-time high looks like the 3,230-00 range we had previously highlighted as rally resistance into early June.
+On the recent attempt to stabilize at no worse than the 3,300 area, the market exhibited a couple of less than credible pattern bottoms (see the September 18th 'Extended Short-Term US Equities Trend Twist' research note for a full discussion and Evolutionary Trend View fully annotated chart analysis.)

-The latest of those saw a lackluster 3,400 area UP Break early Tuesday morning that has failed in the wake of extended macro factors.
-That indicated the previous 3,295 trading low of the selloff would be violated on the way to lower ground.
-Follow-through after last Friday's temporary trading below 3,295 has now been achieved on the trend extending all the way to a test of the top of the 3,230-00 range this morning, with Tolerance to 3,185 area.
-Next significant support is the 3,000 area.
+The latest of those saw a lackluster 3,400 area UP Break early Tuesday September 15th that failed in the wake of key macro factors.
+That suggested the FRONT MONTH S&P 500 FUTURE previous 3,295 trading low of the selloff would be violated, as occurred late two weeks ago into lower ground.
+Follow-through after that Friday's temporary trading below 3,295 has seen the downtrend extend all the way to multiple tests of the 3,230-00 range last week, with a Tolerance to 3,185.
+Near-term resistance on any rally is in the low-3,300 area, with next significant support below 3,230-00 into that major 3,030-2,970 area.